jkrivine/tl_interpreter/NOTES.md

+# 1/4/2020

+## General note & question about zcrossing:

+All this nesting is at least doubling the call stack depth which is 1024 on ethereum (and 64 with gas restrictions?)
+It also consumes more gas to always bounce twice every time.

+Maybe in practice people will upload a contract containing a long sequence of commands.
+Then it wraps that contract in a zwrap.
+In that case, any 'defensive' zwrap called along the way should probably _avoid_ bouncing through zwrap!

+So the proper macro should first _test_ whether Dec is currently zwrapping!
+By calling Dec.is_zwrapping.
+If yes, no need to 'add 1'!
+And thus no need for z_nestings.

 # 26/3/2020
 ## A way to associate code to addresses
 To avoid having to split code&data declaration/definition, I could something like :